 Graph Signal Processing

-The goal of this lecture is that the students at the end of the lecture
+The goal of this lecture is to convey the following skills:

-- understand the basics of Graph Signal (GS) Representation and GS Processing based on spectral graph theory
+• understand the fundamentals of Graph Signal (GS) representation and GS processing based on spectral graph theory

-This is a theory lecture.
+This is a theory lecture with applications from volumetric multimedia processing and machine learning.
 The lecture is given in English.

 Contents